 Give yourself a foot rub.
 Slowly rubbing along the bottom of the feet with your thumb can give you much relief.
 If you are not flexible enough, try using a tennis ball or golf ball and roll it under the foot as a massage.

 Lose weight (if applicable).
 Some folks who are obese can acquire flat feet and have pain.
 If this is the case, it would be helpful to go on a weight loss program with your doctor.

-Now you know that while it sounds like a disease only for athletes, this fungal disease can infect anyone.
-For fungal infections that won’t go away, make an appointment at Alamitos-Seal Beach Podiatry Group.
-We can help you by checking your feet to find the best solution to treat your athlete’s foot and reduce risk of their return.
+Concerned that your flat foot pain might be due to something else?
+Make an appointment at Alamitos-Seal Beach Podiatry Group to have your feet checked and to find the best solution to treat them and reduce risk of their return.
 One of our board-certified podiatrists, Dr. Douglas H. Richie, Dr. Jeremy L. Cook, Dr. Faye E. Izadi can treat your feet at either of our Seal Beach, CA or Los Alamitos, CA offices in Orange County.

 Request an Appointment

 Fill out the form below to reach Alamitos – Seal Beach Podiatry Group, or call Los Alamitos: (562) 203-6151 or Seal Beach: (562) 242-1559 for immediate assistance.